Generic Name: cimetidine (sye ME ti deen)

 What should I avoid while taking Tagamet HB?

-Ask your doctor before using an antacid, and use only the type your doctor recommends.
-Some antacids can make it harder for your body to absorb Tagamet HB.
+Ask your doctor before using other stomach acid reducers or antacids, and use only the type your doctor recommends.

 Tagamet HB side effects